areaDetector/areaDetector/INSTALL_GUIDE.md

     WITH_EPICS_V4 = YES or NO

-EPICS V4 libraries are needed for the NDPluginPVA and pvaDriver in ADCore.
+EPICS V4 libraries are needed for the NDPluginPVA in ADCore and the pvaDriver repository.
 To build these components set WITH_EPICS_V4=YES and define the location of the EPICS V4 libraries in RELEASE_PATHS.local and RELEASE_LIBS.local.